nacitar/uuid_boot/README.md

 Non-gentoo

-    build a static busybox with mdev support.
+    build a static busybox with mdev support, as well as a static mdadm

 Now simply add the initramfs file to the kernel: